gajekish/comp423-course-notes/docs/tutorials/go-setup.md

 }
 ```

+!!!
+Note "golang.go VS Code Extension"
+    The Go extension for VS Code by Google makes Go development easier with features like syntax highlighting, code completion, debugging, linting, formatting, and test support.
+It also manages Go modules and provides live error checks for a smooth coding experience.
 ### Step 2: Reopen the Project in a VSCode Dev Container
 Reopen the project in the container by pressing ```Ctrl+Shift+P``` (or ```Cmd+Shift+P``` on Mac), typing "Dev Containers: Reopen in Container," and selecting the option.
 This may take a few minutes while the image is downloaded and the requirements are installed.